hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_ruleset.html.markdown

 * `id` - The ID of the Frontdoor Rule Set.

-* `frontdoor_profile_name` - The name of the Frontdoor Profile containing this Frontdoor Rule Set.
+* `cdn_frontdoor_profile_name` - The name of the Frontdoor Profile containing this Frontdoor Rule Set.

 ## Timeouts